 It may be no accident that Hans Christian Andersen’s The Snow Queen was published on 21 December 1844, the longest night.
 Few fairytales capture so well the allure of the dark glass, of seeing people as bad, or as instruments, or else as dangerously naïve, the authors of, well, fairytales.
 Such is Gerda’s journey to find her dearest friend Kai and remove the splinters of the troll-mirror that got into his heart and eyes, that made him cruel, and susceptible to the Snow Queen’s cold charms.

 Was Camille’s journey nothing but a fairytale, a fantasy concocted in the delirious mind of a woman in love?
 Perhaps Stéphane was right, “You insist on seeing me as you imagined me... as someone else.
 But I’m not that person.”
 True – to both, who were engaging, like we all often do, in projecting their own lived experience, believing that the other is pretending.
-Camille thought that Stéphane, like her, can surely forge friendship and wants true love; Stéphane thought that Camille, like him, is surely more scornful and resentful.
+Camille thought that Stéphane, like her, could surely forge a friendship and wanted true love; Stéphane thought that Camille, like him, was surely more scornful and resentful.

-Still, winter may bring storm to the coldest of hearts, and Stéphane may have just undergone one, leaving him, in that glass cage, facing his greatest challenge: not to fix someone else’s art, but his own heart.
+Still, winter may bring a storm to the coldest of hearts, and Stéphane may have just undergone one, leaving him in that glass cage, facing his greatest challenge: not to fix someone else’s art, but his own heart.
 Can he?
-This may require a rebirth, not unlike that of Leonard Cohen, who amidst a personal crisis went through a baptism of fire in the 1973 Yom Kippur War, seeking a new name from the one “covered up with fear and filth and cowardice and shame.”
+This may require a rebirth, not unlike that of Leonard Cohen, who, amidst a personal crisis, went through a baptism of fire in the 1973 Yom Kippur War, seeking a new name from the one “covered up with fear and filth and cowardice and shame.”

 There might be hope in naught.
 The wasteland in the wake of a destructive winter invites constructive care.
 Even if Stéphane cares little about, let alone for, others, he does care about himself.
-To some people, the best final gift you can give is walking away, and hope the hurt will help change their heart, that they will learn to love themselves, so that one day they can truly love others, maybe even you, too.
+To some people, the best final gift you can give is walking away, and hoping the hurt will help change their hearts, and that they will learn to love themselves so that one day they can truly love others, maybe even you, too.

 But what can she do?
-Cherish his memory, for better and for worse, and be grateful for his cold candor that ended her infatuation so swiftly; had he faked love, her torment could have lasted years.
-Stéphane’s face is a mask that reveals what it conceals; it was Camille’s insistence to see in his eyes what he himself could hardly see within himself, that brought them together and tore them apart.
+Cherish his memory, for better and for worse, and be grateful for his cold candor, which ended her infatuation so swiftly; had he faked love, her torment could have lasted years.
+Stéphane’s face is a mask that reveals what it conceals; it was Camille’s insistence on seeing in his eyes what he himself could hardly see within himself, that brought them together and tore them apart.

-Thinking back on my own personal journey with A Heart in Winter, I wonder if it’s not that I was once Stéphane, then Camille, but that both have lived in me in an ongoing, silent dialogue, which I here tried to put into words I hope one day to revisit.
+Thinking back on my personal journey with A Heart in Winter, I wonder if it’s not that I was once Stéphane and then Camille but that both have lived in me in an ongoing, silent dialogue, which I here tried to put into words and hope one day to revisit.
 Will I get to write a new chapter?

 Fear and hope: Love’s lost but life’s not.
 Camille and I will never forget our Stéphane but we can try to forgive him, and ourselves – for falling for him, for failing him, for playing for him, for being played by him.

-Love taught us life’s yinyang, even with Stéphane: to truly seek the whole is to see the hole, and its flip side – there’s a sliver of him in us, a sliver of us in him.
+Love taught us life’s yin-yang, even with Stéphane: to truly seek the whole is to see the hole and its flip side—there’s a sliver of him in us, a sliver of us in him.
 Healing the heart starts with that.
-After all, if violin is the least forgiving instrument, what then of human?
+After all, if the violin is the least forgiving instrument, what then of humans?

 “Kay, dear little Kay, I have found you at last!”